Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **Magic cards** - Try to take only magic cards, you can use a few well chosen combat cards mostly for defense.
 This is to maximize your MP and also the effect of some cards like *blue witch*, *fairy princess [FAIRY]* or *elder fairy [FAIRY]*.

 **Spheres** - You will want to activate your spheres ASAP on each fight.
 For that you will want many free mana magic cards like *old jester*, *moon fairy [FAIRY]*, *elder fairy [FAIRY]*.
-You can also use *magic leaf*, since it's activation is free, it counts as 2 magic cards every time you play it.
-Combined with a overcharge mana card, you might be able to get a sphere after turn 1 or even both.
+You can also use *magic leaf*, since its activation is free, it counts as 2 magic cards every time you play it.
+Combined with an overcharge mana card, you might be able to get a sphere after turn 1 or even both spheres.

 **Small deck** - A smaller deck will be more consistent.
-When your deck grows to about 12 cards or more, it becomes unlikely that you will see key cards each turn, unless you have ways to cycle through your deck faster, it also makes you less likely to draw an immune card on turn 1.
+When your deck grows to about 12 cards or more, it becomes unlikely that you will see key cards each turn, unless you have ways to cycle through your deck faster.
+It also makes you less likely to draw an immune card on turn 1.
 On the other hand, a 4 card deck means every card you play comes right back in your hand.
 Note that you must always have at least 6 cards in your deck, but if 2 of them exile or remove, then you're left with a 4 card core.

 ## What reward to take after a fight